AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/03-Neuron/03-chapter3.markdown

 ```

 As you can see, using a sigmoid neuron does not mess up our tests.
 We simply need (i) to increase the number of epochs to which we train the neuron, and we need (ii) to be more careful when comparing floating values.

+*EXERCISE:* We wrote an adapted version of the OR and AND logical gates for the sigmoid neuron.
+Adapt the other logical gates.

 ## Slower to learn